M64GitHub/libtsprites/README.md

  - `blocks`: half characters.
 Have a color or can be transparent: '▄' or '▀' are individual blocks.
 Shapes of blocks are called `regular sprites` or `TSprites`.
- - `soft blocks` and `soft lines`: leveraging UTF-8 block characters for pixelwise smooth (constrained) movements and positioning.
+ - `soft-blocks` and `soft-lines`: leveraging UTF-8 block characters for pixelwise smooth (constrained) movements and positioning.
 The UTF-8 block characters enables to form (virtual) 8x8 blocks '█', that can be moved "pixelwise": '▐▌'.
 This is achieved by using 2 characters and